leptoquark1/sw-blurhash/docs/guide.md

 #### The Media Browser

-_Blurhash is where you manage your images_: With the media browser, you can access all the relevant actions to enrich images with a Blurhash.
+_Blurhash is where you manage your images_: With the Media Browser, you can access all the relevant actions to enrich images with a Blurhash.

 The sidebar does provide you with all relevant information and possible actions to execute on either an image or the whole folder.